 Developing Your Workplace Health Screening Plan [Updated with Latest on OSHA and CMS Vaccine Mandates]

 Since the summer of 2021, we’ve seen a gradual reopening of many workplaces.
-While restaurant-goers have been glad to visit their favorites again, it hasn’t been as stress-free for business owners and employees.
+But the comeback hasn’t been as stress-free for business owners and employees.
 Reopening the workplace entails implementing a flexible return-to-work plan that can ensure safety and adhere to variants of concern and changing government regulations.

 In Go Evo’s return-to-work guide, we specified the importance of establishing a means of screening and tracking employees’ health, in addition to reporting tools that can help you and your employees manage, assess, and report on varying aspects of returning to the workplace.

-Here, we take a deeper dive into how you can implement a strong health screening plan with Go Evo’s Personal Protective App (PPA), and keep your workplace safe well into the new year.
+Here, we dive deeper into how you can implement a strong health screening plan with Go Evo’s Personal Protective App (PPA) and keep your workplace safe well in 2023.

 OSHA ETS and CMS Vaccine Mandate Updates